awesomemotive/easy-digital-downloads/readme.md

 ### 1.0.9 ###

 * Updated the purchase/download history short codes to only show files for the price options the user has purchased
-* Fixed a bug with the file upload meta box fields
+* Fix: Bwith the file upload meta box fields
 * Added the ability to register custom payment method icons
 * Added unique IDs to P tags on the checkout form
 * Added an option to disable the PayPal IPN verification